-On May 4, 1999 the Company reached a settlement with plaintiffs of the shareholder class action lawsuits described above.
+On May 4, 1999 the Company reached a settlement with plaintiffs of the shareholder class action lawsuits described in Part II -- Other Information, Item 1 -- Legal Proceedings on page 19.
 The aggregate settlement amount is \$6 million.
-The settlement will be funded by insurance proceeds of \$5.4 million and by the Company contributing 120,000 shares of VIVUS Common Stock, with a market value of \$0.6 million on the date of settlement, to the settlement fund.
+The settlement will be funded by insurance proceeds of \$5.4 million and by the Company contributing 120,000 shares of VIVUS common stock to the settlement fund.
 The settlement is subject to approval by the Court.
-This settlement was recorded in the Company's income statement for the three months ended June 30, 1999.

-7. SEGMENT INFORMATION
+8. SEGMENT INFORMATION